College of Medicine MD Curriculum

 Honduras

-Dr. Paat’s Course Description: Students will be given an opportunity to travel with other health care professionals to a foreign country and deliver care to those in need.
+Dr. Paat’s Course Description: Students will be given an opportunity to travel with other health-care professionals to a foreign country and deliver care to those in need.
 The specialty of medicine will be dependent on the attending physician.
 Students will gain experience in developing a differential diagnosis and treatment plans for patients with various medical and surgical problems.

-Over the past 12 medical missions, we have treated more than 19,350 patients, 2 little girls were brought back to Toledo for life-saving surgeries, and Dr. Ratliff, a Honduran surgeon, was trained at St. Luke’s Hospital in laparoscopic surgery.
-Three years ago, our team brought down a donated ambulance and started a clean water filter program in 3 villages, and last year, we started a Health Promoter Project.
+Over the past 12 medical missions, we have treated more than 19,350 patients, two little girls were brought back to Toledo for life-saving surgeries, and Dr. Ratliff, a Honduran surgeon, was trained at St. Luke’s Hospital in laparoscopic surgery.
+Three years ago, our team brought down a donated ambulance and started a clean water filter program in three villages, and last year, we started a Health Promoter Project.
 Just as important, about 330 medical missionaries received a life-changing experience to help them become better health professionals.

 BACK TO LOCATIONS